treycole/notes.treycole.me/content/Blog/My website making experience 💻.md

 ```

 to the `doc` object in `quartz/components/renderPage.tsx`.
 It was not at first obvious where to put my `LinksHeader` object to render in the page.
 Through trial and error I eventually figured it out by looking at how the `Header` object was implemented.
-But wait, there's yet another file to edit.
 In `quarts/cfg.ts` you must add an additional `QuartzComponent` to what appears to be the page layout.
 For this I added a `nav` container where the `LinksHeader` navigation bar would be:

 ```ts
 export interface FullPageLayout {